 Shopify also includes key features like abandoned cart recovery, over 100 payment gateways, discount and coupon code functionality, more than 2,400 apps in their app store, and unlimited product options.

 Pricing starts at $29 per month, and they offer a free 14-day trial.
 Popular brands — including Hasbro, Heinz, Penguin Books, Red Bull, and even the Kardashians (KKW Beauty, Kylie Cosmetics, and Good American) — all use Shopify to sell online.

 BigCommerce offers enterprise-level e-commerce features at a small business price point.
 In addition to abandoned cart recovery, promotional codes and discounts, and analytical tracking and reporting tools, BigCommerce also makes it easy to sell directly on platforms like Instagram, Facebook, and Amazon.
 They provide 24-7 phone, email, and live chat support, and they offer a user forum and a robust help center.

 Many big-name brands — such as Camelbak, YETI, Natori, and Pandora — trust BigCommerce with their online stores.
 BigCommerce offers a 15-day free trial, and paid plans start at $29.95 per month.

 - Magento Open Source provides basic e-commerce functions free of charge.

-- Magento Commerce provides advanced e-commerce features as part of a premium paid plan.
+- Adobe Commerce provides advanced e-commerce features as part of a premium paid plan.

 Both Magento Open Source and Adobe Commerce come complete with support for several languages.
 This differs from WooCommerce, which requires a plugin to run your online store in multiple languages and currencies.

 While Adobe Commerce has lots of powerful features, the setup and customization process is more technical and usually requires a developer or team of developers.
 While that might be a hurdle for small businesses, major fashion brands — including Hermès, Christian Louboutin, Missguided, and BVLGARI — all turn to Magento to power their online shops.

 Prices vary greatly for Adobe Commerce.
 You can download the core software for free with the Open Source version, but you’ll still need a hosting service like Amazon Web Services, and you’ll have to pay for custom site development work.
 A paid Adobe Commerce plan begins at $1,988 per month.